Where the Holy

 that there is only one Church of salvation.

-Other Kinds of Membership in the Body of Christ
+Membership in the Body of Christ

 If there is no salvation outside the Church as is clearly taught, what happened to those who died before there even was a Catholic Church: Moses, Adam, Eve, etc.?
 When Christ gave birth to the Church at His death on the Cross through the lancing of His Sacred Heart, He went down to the under world to teach and to baptize Himself these people, and opened the gates of Heaven in His Resurrection, and on that Sunday he took them to Heaven but through the Catholic Church, because outside the Church there is no salvation.